 Salesforce gives organizations the ability to open Chatter to an external audience too.
-Chatter Customer Group represent group of users (internal plus customers).
-It’s a great way to collaborate with your customers and have all the posts and files contained in your Salesforce org.
+Chatter Customer Group represent a group of users (internal plus customers).
+It’s a great way to collaborate with your customers and has all the posts and files contained in your Salesforce org.
 You can have multiple Chatter groups based on Customer Type, geography or a single Chatter group to collaborate with your customers.
 Customers have limited Chatter access and can only see the groups they’re invited to and interact with members of those groups.
 In this blog, I would like to explain step-by-step instructions to auto invite your customers to collaborate using Chatter.
 Let’s start with a business use case.

-Business Use case :- Pamela Kline is working as System administrator in Universal Container.
+Business Use Case: – Pamela Kline is working as System administrator in Universal Container.
 She has received a requirement to auto invite new contacts to Private Chatter Group Universal Container Customers.

 Solution of above business requirement